dkocich/osm-pt-ngx-leaflet/README.md

 FAQ
 --------------

+### Local development

+In the main folder type webpack-dev-server and navigate to localhost:8080.

 ### Was it named *angular2-leaflet-starter*?

 Yes, but no longer.
 Angular is evolving rapidly and has moved further from 2.0.
 This project is renamed to **ngx-leaflet-starter**, meaning that it will evolve with Angular and stay close to the latest version.